-CPS Energy plans to use the closed SRH Pond, and BAP areas as storm water retention/storage ponds, restoration of native plant life, or redevelopment.
-The area will be limited to commercial or industrial use if closed under certain TRRP standards.
+CPS Energy plans to use the closed SRH Pond, BAPs, and PDP areas as storm water retention/storage ponds, restoration of native plant life, or redevelopment.
+The areas will be limited to commercial or industrial use if closed under certain protective concentration levels.